nationalarchives/tdr-prototype-file-export/README.md

 - Download files from S3
 - Zip the files
+- Encrypt the zip file
-- Upload the files to an FTP server
+- Upload the encrypted file to an FTP server

 You can run the steps separately, or run them together with Docker.